Roosevelt, Arizona: Geography

 The CDP is located on the western edge of Gila County, on the south side of Theodore Roosevelt Lake, a reservoir on the Salt River.
 The western boundary of the CDP is the Maricopa County line.
 Arizona State Route 188 runs through Roosevelt, leading southeast 31 mi to Globe, the Gila County seat, and northwest 48 mi to Payson.
 Arizona State Route 88, the Apache Trail, has its northern terminus just west of Roosevelt at the Theodore Roosevelt Dam.
 The highway, which is unpaved for much of its distance, is a National Scenic Byway and leads southwest 45 mi to Apache Junction at the eastern edge of the Phoenix area.
 The Roosevelt CDP is bordered to the southeast by Tonto National Monument.

 According to the United States Census Bureau, the CDP has a total area of 8.0 km2, of which 0.02 sqkm, or 0.28%, is water.

+Climate

+Roosevelt has a hot semi-arid climate (Köppen: BSh) with long, extremely hot summers and short, mild winters.